thorsten/phpMyFAQ/docs/installation.md

 administration backend will also post the question of the FAQ, the URL of the FAQ and all tags as hashtags to X (Twitter), e.g. the tag "phpMyFAQ" will be converted to "#phpmyfaq".

+This feature is deprecated and will be removed in phpMyFAQ 4.0.

 ## 2.16 Server side recommendations

 **_MySQL / Percona Server / MariaDB_**